 - Excepting that you are ill and it’s not your fault

 It’s natural to feel down about your illness but you must except that it is not your fault that you’re ill and you, can’t help it. it’s important to come to terms that you won’t be able to just jump back up and be the same person as before with the same lifestyle.
-Life gave you a bad card but your still alive and can do things you love but excepting that things have to change and are going to be different is a big step to getting back on your feet.
+Life gave you a bad card but your still alive and can do things you love but excepting that things have to change and are going to be different is a big step to getting back on your feet after an illness.